 3) Option label - a short name/alias of the option for displaying in the drop-down menu.

-6) if the automated sorting won't work for you, you can adjust items manually by dragging the highlighted boxes
+6) if the automated sorting won't work for you, you can disable it and adjust items manually by dragging the highlighted boxes.

-Click "Apply" button once you're done.
-On the next screen, hit "Save" button to save the changes:
+Click the "Apply" button once you're done.
+On the next screen, hit the "Save" button to save the changes:

 Awesome, our first metafield set is created.
 Well done!

-Let's navigate to products, pick one (matching filter conditions if any filters applied) and see the metafield set in action.
+Let's navigate to products, pick one (if any filters were applied to your set, this product must fit them), and see the metafield set in action.

 Metafield sets can be found on the same page you usually visit to manage metafields.
-Each metafield set has its own tab with a respective label and a star icon:
+Each metafield set has a dedicated tab:

 Since no metafield set items were populated yet, an empty metafield set looks like this:

-Now you can fill in metafield set items and press Save button::
+Now you can fill in the metafield set items and press the Save button:

-It's not necessary to fill in all the fields at one.
-You can leave some of them empty, if you don't need them yet.
+It's not necessary to fill in all the fields at once.
+You can leave some of them empty if you don't need them yet.

 Congratulations, the first metafield set is successfully updated: